-The load chart contains outrigger capacity charts for fully extended and mid-extended outriggers for the main boom and boom extension, and fully retracted outrigger beams for main boom only.
-In addition, the load chart contains two onrubber capacity charts: 360° stationary, and pick and carry over front.
+The load chart contains outrigger capacity charts for fully extended and mid-extended outriggers for the main boom and jib, and fully retracted outrigger beams for main boom only.
+In addition, the load chart contains two on-rubber capacity charts: 360° stationary, and pick and carry over front.